openstack-archive/tripleo-heat-templates/puppet/services/README.rst

 Apart from sevice specific inputs, there are few default parameters for all the services.
 Following are the list of default parameters:

+ * ServiceData: Mapping of service specific data.
+It is used to encapsulate all the service specific data.
+As of now, it contains net_cidr_map, which contains the CIDR map for all the networks.
+Additional data will be added as and when required.

  * ServiceNetMap: Mapping of service_name -> network name.
 Default mappings for service to network names are defined in ../network/service_net_map.j2.yaml, which may be overridden via